HypeCheck

 Red Flags to Watch For

-• High-dose green tea extract supplements have been linked to liver toxicity in other literature — not addressed in these studies
+• High-dose green tea extract supplements have been linked to liver toxicity in rare cases — not seen in beverage form

 Products Containing Green Tea